The best sales to shop today: Dyson, Fitbit, MacBook Air and more

 MacBook Air, 256GB ($929, originally $999; amazon.com)

 Today’s your day if you want a new laptop at a great price: Apple’s MacBook Air with an M1 chip, our top pick for best laptop, is down to the lowest price we’ve ever seen at Amazon right now.
-You can score the Gold model with a 256GB capacity for just $929, down from it’s $999 list price.
+You can score the Gold model with a 256GB capacity for just $929, down from its $999 list price.
 The Air can handle pretty much any task you throw at it, and with the latest chip, it won’t overheat while doing it.

 Fitbit Inspire 2 ($68.95, originally $99.95; amazon.com)